vyanmadai7/Expense-Tracker/README.md

 2. Add expense
 3. Exit
 Choose: 1
-1. Groceries: $45.5
+1. Groceries: $45.50
-Total spent: $45.5
+Total spent: $45.50

 Data Storage

-Expenses are automatically saved to expenses.json in the same directory as the script.
-This file is created automatically on first use and persists between sessions.
+All expenses are saved automatically in a file called expenses.json in the same folder as the program.
+The file is created the first time you run the program and keeps your data for future use.

 Requirements

-Python 3.6+
+Python 3.6 or higher

-No external packages required
+No extra packages needed

 License

-This project is open source and available for personal and educational use.
+This project is open source and free to use for learning or personal use.